 What is early pregnancy loss?

-Miscarriage is any pregnancy that ends on its own in the first 20 weeks of gestation.
+An early pregnancy loss is known as a miscarriage.
+This represents any pregnancy that ends on its own in the first 20 weeks of gestation.
 Experts estimate that 10% to 20% of known pregnancies end in miscarriage.
 There are several classifications of miscarriage:

 - Complete – when the embryo and surrounding tissues have emptied out of the uterus.
 It typically involves cramping and bleeding.
 These resolve quickly, usually in a few days to a week.

 - Incomplete or inevitable – when the cervix opens and some tissue is expelled.
 The embryo or tissue may not completely leave the uterus.
 This can cause pain and bleeding to persist.

 - Missed – when the embryo has died, but it stays in the uterus.
 You may have no idea that it has happened.
 It is often discovered when pregnancy symptoms stop, or an ultrasound shows no heartbeat.

 - Threatened – when you experience some bleeding and cramping, but the cervix remains closed.
 A miscarriage may or may not happen.